-Distress Centre aims to uphold the highest standards of confidentiality in all service areas.
-As a social work agency, Distress Centre is governed by the Canadian Association of Social Workers Code of Ethics which contains very specific guidelines for the treatment of your personal information.
+Distress Centre is governed by the Canadian Association of Social Workers Code of Ethics which contains very specific guidelines for the treatment of your personal information.
 Personal information may include your name, phone number, email address, or IP address.
-Both the Code of Ethics and Distress Centre Policies and Procedures set very clear standards for how we may share any personal information of anyone who uses our services.
-These standards ensure, to the best of our ability, that we will not share any personal information about your use of Distress Centre services unless:
+Both the Code of Ethics and Distress Centre Policies and Procedures ensures, to the best of our ability, that we will not share any personal information about your use of Distress Centre services unless:

-Distress Centre will try as much as possible to work with you in regard to any safety concerns identified and collaborate together in reducing those risks before taking any intrusive steps such as sharing your personal information without your knowledge.
+Distress Centre will work with you to reduce any risks or safety concerns before sharing your personal information without your knowledge.
 If you have any questions about the confidentiality of our services, then please feel free to contact us at: firstname.lastname@example.org.